zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay-dxp/clustering-for-high-availability/configuring-cluster-link.md

 ## What's Next

 It's best to test your DXP cluster under load and investigate optimizing your system.
 DXP's cache is a good place to start optimizing.
 You can configure cache for Liferay entities and entities you've created using Service Builder.
-For information on configuring cache for these entities, please see [Cache Configuration](https://help.liferay.com/hc/en-us/articles/360035581451-Introduction-to-Cache-Configuration).
+For information on configuring entity cache, please see [Cache Configuration](https://help.liferay.com/hc/en-us/articles/360035581451-Introduction-to-Cache-Configuration).

 ## Additional Information